Ferdi265/wtools/README.md

 This project aims to implement simple tools for window management in Xorg. wtools is inspired by the [wmutils](https://github.com/wmutils/core) project.

-This project uses Xlib (Cargo crate [x11](https://crates.io/crates/x11)) to communicate with Xorg, as XCB was very hard to abstract to my needs.
+This project uses my own library [wlib](https://github.com/Ferdi265/wlib) to communicate with Xorg.

 ## Building